tamarasaurus/vimeo-song-extractor/README.md

 instructions
 ===================

+1. Register for an echonest developer account https://developer.echonest.com/account/register and generate an API key

-1. Make a config.js file in the root folder that looks like this:
+2. Make a config.js file in the root folder that looks like this:

 ```javascript
 module.exports = {